kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

 **Notes**: Same notes as in Story 4 apply.

+#### Story 8 - Easy UX for MachineHealthChecks
+As a cluster operator I want a simple way to define checks to manage the health of the machines in my cluster.

+Instead of defining MachineHealthChecks each time a Cluster is created, there should be a mechanism for creating the same type of health check for each Cluster stamped by a ClusterClass.

 ### Implementation Details/Notes/Constraints

 The following section provides details about the introduction of new types and modifications to existing types to implement the ClusterClass functionality.
-If instead you are eager to see an example of ClusterClass and how the Cluster object will look like, you can jump to the Behavior paragraph.
+If instead you are eager to see an example of ClusterClass and how the Cluster object will look, you can jump to the Behavior paragraph.

 #### New API types